benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-dp.md

 - 1143.
 Longest Common Subsequence
 - 1155.
 Number of Dice Rolls With Target Sum
 - 1277.
 Count Square Submatrices with All Ones
+- 1513.
+Number of Substrings With Only 1s
 - 1524.
 Number of Sub-arrays With Odd Sum
 - 1546.
 Maximum Number of Non-Overlapping Subarrays With Sum Equals Target